casperbang/buildtype-icon-plugin/README.md

 ##How does it work?
 As should be somewhat apparent on the icon samples above, the plugin does the following:
-- Designates the lower 3'rd of an icon for the label overlay section
+- Designates the lower 3'rd of an icon for the label overlay region
-- Applies a blur on this lower 3-rd and makes it 30% darker
+- Applies a blur on this lower 3'rd and makes it 30% darker
-- Tries to determine the transparent padding in the overlay section, to avoid writing onto transparent pixels.
+- Tries to determine the transparent padding in the overlay section, to avoid writing onto transparent pixels
 - Writes the label in the center of the available space with as large a font as possible

-The above algorithm isn't bullet proof, in particular there are issues with non-regular icons and icons with transparancy at the center (Opera, I'm looking at you).
+The above algorithm isn't bullet proof, in particular there are issues with non-regular icons and icons with transparency at the center (Opera, I'm looking at you).
 However, for rectangular and round icons (90-95% of the icons out there?), the result should be quite decent.
-For a more precise description of what goes on, read the source code. :) Have a better approach, submit a patch. :)
+For a more precise description of what goes on, [read the source code](https://github.com/casperbang/buildtype-icon-plugin/blob/master/src/main/java/com/bangbits/android/gradle/ImageStamper.java). :) Have a better approach, submit a patch. :)

 ##How can I use it?
-First, make sure you can pull down the binary plugin by adding to your reposatory.
+First, make sure you can pull down the binary plugin by adding to your repository.
 For now, this involves adding my Maven reposatory from bintray (I'm working on getting the plugin into de-feacto standard jcenter(), but this takes some time):

 ```
 buildscript {